technocrat13/Connect4Bot/README.md

 ## Information

-The gameboard is a 2D list and is represented in the following image, positions to drop a `COIN` are from 1 to 7, player one is `7`, the AI is player two or `5`. `0` represents an empty space
+The gameboard is a 2D list and is represented in the following image, positions to drop a `COIN` are from 1 to 7, player one is `7`, the AI is player two or `5`. `0` represents an empty space.

 ![gameboard image](gameboardinfo.png)